qw3rtty/ts-timetracker/README.md

 # ts-timetracker
-Simple interactive command line timetracker.
+**Simple interactive command line timetracker.**
 ![TS-Timetracker Screenshot](ts-timetracker.gif)
+This tool allows you to track your time for all your projects or needs.
+You can manage your projects and export it for your needs.

 ## :page_facing_up: Table of Contents
 - [Installation](#pager-installation)